 - Provision of data to organisations that process data on our behalf, for example, our payroll provider.

 - Staff payroll data, which is provided to external bodies responsible for auditing and administering public funds.
 This is for preventing and detecting fraud.

-Data Protection Officer
+Contact details of the Data Protection Officer

 If you would like to discuss anything in this Privacy Notice, please contact the